-

 What is the usual legal due diligence process that is undertaken when acquiring commercial real estate?

-What is the usual process for transfer of commercial real estate?
+What is the usual process for transfer of real estate, and when does liability pass to the buyer?

 Is it common for real estate transfers to be effected by way of share transfer as well as asset transfer?

-On the sale of freehold interests in land does the benefit of any occupational leases and income automatically transfer?
+On the sale of freehold interests in land does the benefit of any occupational leases and income derived from such lettings automatically transfer to the buyer?

 What common rights, interests and burdens can be created or attach over real estate and how are these protected?

-Are split legal and beneficial ownership of real estate (i.e. trust structures) recognised
+Are split legal and beneficial ownership of real estate (i.e. trust structures) recognised?

 Is public disclosure of the ultimate beneficial owners of real estate required?

-What are the main taxes associated with commercial real estate ownership and transfer of commercial real estate?
+What are the main taxes associated with real estate ownership and transfer of real estate?

 What are common terms of commercial leases and are there regulatory controls on the terms of leases?